nsubordin81/Chart.dc.js/README.md

 # Chart.dc.js
-Integration of Crossfilter with Chart.js, with support for dc.js chart groups
+Extension to Chart.js that has integration of Crossfilter with Chart.js, with support for dc.js chart groups